 If you’re looking to set up a home media center, two of your main options are Android TV and Kodi.
-However, while the software is relatively simple to set up, they do not automatically keep your browsing habits private.
-Today, we’ll show you how to install a Virtual Private Network (VPN) on your Android TV or Kodi box.
-This will allow you to stream free from outside interference.
+However, while the software is relatively simple to set up, neither automatically keeps your viewing habits private.
+Today, we’ll show you how to install a Virtual Private Network (VPN) on your Android TV or Kodi box so you can stream you favorite shows safely.

 Which VPN should you use?

 Not every VPN is created equal.
 Some use stronger encryption than others, some keep no logs of your internet traffic history, and some pride themselves on their high network speeds.

 We don’t recommend using a free VPN.
 Some have been known to use shady methods of making money, from selling your data to third parties or worse, selling your bandwidth and potentially implicating you in cyberattacks.
 In the past, several popular free VPNs on the Google Play store have been found to contain malware, so we recommend you thoroughly research a VPN before you install it.

 There are a few Kodi addons that let you install a VPN directly.
 However, these come with several problems of their own.
 First, they only protect you within Kodi and won’t anonymize traffic from any other apps.
 Secondly, these require you to install additional software that may not be easily available on Android.
 Finally, you’d be at the mercy of the developer: the addon could contain malware or simply be abandoned, either of which would leave you vulnerable.

 Money-back guarantee: 30 DAYS